OliWebDevO/Exo_React_Personnel_List/README.md

 Exercice

-This small front-end webapp uses react in order to render a list of personnal including various infos:
+This small front-end webapp uses react in order to render a personnel list including various infos:

 - FirstName
 - Lastname